 So often everyday miracles involve the transforming power found in circumstances that are uncomfortable.
 The heat.
 The time.
 Feeling like we’re drowning and not knowing if we’ll make it to the other side of things in tact.
 When I make this rice, I remember that whatever hard thing I’m going through has a purpose.
 And when I wonder if I’ll come out of the heat in tact, I remember this: I will be changed for the better.

 First, preheat the oven to 375 degrees.
-Using a medium dutch oven, melt the butter and olive oil together over medium heat.
-Once melted, add the onion and cook for about a minute.
-Add the seasonings and cook for another minute.
-Next, add the rice and cook for about three minutes, making sure to stir so that rice does not scorch, and is coated well with the oil.
+Using a Dutch oven, warm up the olive oil over medium heat.
+Once it is shimmering, add the diced onions and cook for about a minute.
+Add the garlic and stir while you cook for another minute.
+Then add the salt and parsley.
+Stir, then add the rice and cook for about three minutes, making sure to stir so that rice does not scorch, and is coated well with the oil.

-Take the dutch oven out and let it sit undisturbed for another 10 minutes.
+Take the pot out and let it sit undisturbed for another 10 minutes.
 Remove the lid, fluff the rice, and serve.